aws-samples/aws-analytics-reference-architecture/core/API.md

 It contains the necessary resources to synchronously deploy a CDK application from a GitHub repository:
   * A CodeBuild project to effectively deploy the CDK application
-  * A StartBuild custom resource to synchronously trigger the build using a callback pattern based on Event Bridge
+  * A StartBuild custom resource to synchronously triggers the build using a callback pattern based on Event Bridge
-  * The necessary roles
+  * The necessary roles and permissions

 The StartBuild CFN custom resource is using the callback pattern to wait for the build completion:
   1. a Lambda function starts the build but doesn't return any value to the CFN callback URL.
 Instead, the callback URL is passed to the build project.
-  2. the completion of the build trigger an Event and a second Lambda function which checks the result of the build and send information to the CFN callback URL
+  2. the completion of the build triggers an Event and a second Lambda function which checks the result of the build and send information to the CFN callback URL

   * Usage example:
 ```typescript